-FaSScinate is the first placebo-controlled study in SSc demonstrating a trend for efficacy in improvement of skin sclerosis and for clinically relevant improvement in lung function with an acceptable safety profile consistent with known SSc complications and the known safety profile of tocilizumabOverall, the data suggest a positive risk/benefit profile for tocilizumab in SSc, warranting further investigation.
+FaSScinate is the first placebo-controlled study in early SSc demonstrating an improvement of skin sclerosis (albeit not statistically significant) and aclinically relevant improvement in lung function with an acceptable safety profile.
+The safety profile was consistent with known SSc complications and with the safety profile of tocilizumab.
+The propensity of SSc patients to develop digital ulcers could increase susceptibility to small bone osteomyelitis and infections of digital ulcers during tocilizumab therapy.
+Overall, the data suggest a positive benefit/risk profile for tocilizumab in SSc, warranting further investigation.